 If you're thinking of selling your home this year you'd be keen to get the best price and not drag out the emotional selling process.

-Leading real estate agent Matt Steinwede shared 10 tips for owners thinking of selling their home:
+A number of years ago, leading real estate agent Matt Steinwede shared 10 tips for owners thinking of selling their homes.